CMU-IDS-2021/assignment-2-05839-vivian-carol/writeup.md

 ## Development
 ### development process
-In this three-week project, we collaboratively looked for the ideal dataset in the first week and prioritized our top three data set to look for the research questions.
-The second week we brought back our research questions and decided to move on with the Spotify data set to explore David Bowie's works.
-We then shared our research interest in this dataset and developed the charts and functions separately.
-We spent the last week iterate to allow the users better navigate through the application.
-Below shows how we collaborate in application development:
+In the first week of this three-weeks-long project, we first independently gathered potential datasets that were of interest and then narrowed our options down to our top three dataset choices.
+With these three choices then decided, we discussed and wrote down a couple of compelling research questions for each dataset.
+Then in the second week, we decided on utilizing the music dataset as the research questions were of most intrigue and worked on narrowing down our focus.
+The problem of working with too much all at once was definitely an issue we were actively trying to avoid so our next step was to narrow down our focus to highlighting an individual artist.
+Due to our mutual familiarity with David Bowie's eccentric and diverse body of work, we decided on visualizing his songs and albums throughout the years.
+After a brief discussion on potential visualizations and interactions, we then entered a period of independent work in order to create various charts and features separately.
+Our last week was spent iterating through multiple versions of the final result, fine-tuning interactions and minute details all throughout our application.

+The following includes a general overview on how we both contributed during the application development process:

 - **Scatter Chart - David Bowie's albums:** data query and charts built by Carol, interaction done by both of us
 - **Bar Chart - David Bowie's albums with average features:** data query, interaction, and charts built by Carol